bevyengine/bevy-website/content/learn/book/releasing-projects/libraries-for-bevy.md

   - Keep your default features minimal.
   - Document your features in your `Cargo.toml` using comments above each feature.
 - **Consider `no_std` support.** If your crate is primarily logic — math, data structures, ECS patterns — it may not need the standard library at all.
 This makes your crate usable in more environments, including embedded platforms and WebAssembly without a full runtime.
-  - This is easiest to set up at the start of a project; retrofitting it later is harder but not impossible.
+  - This is easiest to set up at the start of a project; retrofitting it later is harder but isn't impossible.
   - Add `#![no_std]` to your `lib.rs`, with a `std` feature flag to enable anything that requires it
   - In the majority of cases, you can just use `core` or `alloc` directly instead
   - Confirm that your dependencies work without `std` by compiling to a target that does not have `std` (such as `wasm32v1-none`).